statisTicker

 We are explicit about state because it matters to a CCO and to us.
 Demo today is the deterministic-parser end-to-end loop; production-grade pieces are scoped below.

-• Deterministic IPS parser (Tab 02): regex/keyword extraction over real IPS phrasing.
+• Deterministic IPS parser (Tab 03): regex/keyword extraction over real IPS phrasing, with a coverage report.

-• Live binding from parsed JSON to the Tab 01 evaluator — what you paste decides what gets blocked.
+• Live binding from parsed JSON to the gate.
+What you paste decides what blocks — no hardcoded labels.

-• Confusion matrix and decomposed value formula updated against the synthetic stream.
+• Confusion matrix and decomposed value formula updated live against the synthetic stream.

 ○ Stubbed for demo